 Judges Agree: They Otter Be Free

 California sea otters can keep swimming toward a full recovery.
-For the second time in two years, a federal judge has upheld the U.S. Fish and Wildlife Service’s decision to end a harmful “No Otter Zone” along the California coast.
+Recently, the Ninth Circuit Court of Appeals upheld two previous federal court decisions confirming the U.S. Fish and Wildlife Service’s decision to end a harmful “No Otter Zone” along the California coast.
 Fishing industry groups wanted to revive this ill-advised program, which was supposed to exclude the already threatened otters from parts of their historic range, but Earthjustice intervened in the case on behalf of the marine mammals.

 Sea otters are a keystone species—the lynchpin of ecosystems.
 When otters feed on shellfish, particularly sea urchins, they control the population of these species.
 Otherwise, urchins could consume all of the giant seaweed, or kelp, in the otter’s coastal habitat.
 Besides protecting coastal areas from storm surges, kelp is also beneficial as a major source of food and shelter for other organisms.
 Certain crabs and abalone depend on kelp for food, while many types of fish use kelp forests to hide from predators.
 Sea lions and seals feed on the fish that live in the kelp forests, and grey whales have even been observed in these kelp safe havens, most likely hiding from predatory killer whales.
 Without sea otters to keep sea urchin numbers in check, the entire ecosystem could collapse.